On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Introduction

+With adequate numerical simulations, a strong evidence was given that as the parameter $l$ approaches zero, the trajectory converges to $\phi(t)$.
 Note that $\phi(t)$ is an analytical object and was proved multifractal in \cite{Ja}, see also \cite{DE1} for some recent results on its regularity and geometric properties.
 Moreover, new variants of $\phi(t)$ have been discovered when the initial datum is a helical polygon in $\mathbb{R}^3$ \cite{HozKumarVega2019}.
 In fact, a strong numerical evidence is given that the structure of these new curves depends on the number of sides or the torsion of the initial curve.
 On the other hand, due to the lack of regularity mixed with periodicity, at a theoretical level, the problem is very challenging.
 In a recent work, for initial data as polygonal lines that at any given time are asymptotically close at infinity to two straight lines, by choosing an appropriate solution space, the well-posedness of the problem has been proved; moreover, it is showed that the corresponding self-similar solutions have finite renormalized energy \cite{BanicaVega2018,BanicaVega2019}.
 These non-trivial results are indeed useful as the principle of energy established there, allows us to compute the angle between any two sides of the polygonal curve for any rational time.
 Furthermore, very recently, building upon these ideas, by approximating the smooth curves, i.e., circle, straight line, and helix with non-closed polygonal lines, the existence of $\phi(t)$ and its invariants have been proved using theoretical arguments rigorously \cite{BanicaVega2020}.
 Let us also mention that the presence of $\phi(t)$ was also observed in the linear momentum of the regular planar polygon in \cite{HozVega2018} (see \cite[Section 4.6]{KumarPhd} for the hyperbolic case).
 In the same work, authors also established a connection between the one-corner and multiple corner problems and utilized this to obtain some analytical results.